How To Use The Train In China

 If you're travelling to China, one of the best ways to get around the country is to take the train.
 It’s one of the most efficient and affordable ways - plus you get to see loads of the country as you zip between cities.

-Whilst I actively avoid taking the train in the UK as it is expensive and the trains are often cancelled or there are strikes.
-In China, it is smooth, relaxing and they are pretty much always on time – thanks to many travelling at a speed of around 300 km/h
+Whilst I actively avoid taking the train in the UK, as it is expensive and the trains are often cancelled or there are strikes.
+In China, it is smooth, relaxing, and they are pretty much always on time – thanks to many travelling at a speed of around 300 km/h

 What type of train should I get?